 Mentoring is a simple concept with BIG results.
-It’s a relationship between a caring individual and a young person resulting in the provision of support, friendship, and constructive role modeling over time.
+It’s a relationship between a caring individual and a young person resulting in the provision of support and constructive role modeling over time.

-All it takes is one caring individual who is willing to build a connection with a young person who could use a role model in their life.
-While few of us thought of them as ‘mentors’, nearly everyone can look back and remember a special person – a coach, a teacher, a neighbour, a first boss – whose belief in us made our lives a little better, our dreams a little brighter and our path a little easier.
+All it takes is one caring individual who is willing to build a connection with a young person who is facing adversity and in need of a caring, supportive relationship.
+While few of us thought of them as ‘mentors’, nearly everyone can look back and remember a special person – a family member, a coach, a teacher, a neighbour – whose belief in us made our lives a little better, our dreams a little brighter and our path a little easier.

 The Impact of Mentoring